Automattic/_s/README.md

 - A fresh install of [https://wordpress.org/](https://wordpress.org/) and an empty /wp-content directory!

 # Installation

-Setting up by hand is a bit harder, but if you're comfortable with Git and doing a find & replace, you can get up and running a minutes.

 ##### 1) Navigate to the /themes folder of your project
 `cd /your-project/wordpress/wp-content/themes`